Esri/python-toolbox-for-rapid/README.md

 * #### Create Weight Table From ECMWF/WRF-Hydro Runoff

-  This tool creates a table that represents the runoff contribution of the ECMWF computational grid to the catchment.
-It does the     following:
+  This tool creates a table that represents the runoff contribution of the ECMWF/WRF-Hydro computational grid to the catchment.
+It requires that the input Catchment feature class has a drainage line ID field that corresponds to the HydroID of the Drainage Line feature class.
+If your input Catchment feature class does NOT have that field, you can use the Add DrainLnID to Catchment tool in the [ArcHydro toolbox]((http://resources.arcgis.com/en/communities/hydro/01vn0000000s000000.htm).
+The tool of Create Weight Table From ECMWF/WRF-Hydro Runoff does the following:

   For ECMWF,